KomalSiddharth/PlatinumHercm/replit.md

 - **Smart AI Insights**: ML-powered analysis of HRCM patterns, trends, predictions, and recommendations.
 - **ML-Based Target Recommendations**: Intelligent target suggestions based on historical performance.
 - **Next Week Target Rating**: Uses the same standards-based logic as Current Week rating, with progression badges displaying when at max rating.
-- **Manual Rating Input** (Oct 2025): Ratings in Current Week table are now manually editable via input fields.
-Checklist completion is completely independent from ratings - checking/unchecking checklist items does NOT affect the rating values.
-Users have full control to set ratings as needed.
 - **Weekly Auto-Reset** (Oct 2025): After exactly 7 days from week creation, the system automatically creates a new empty week.
 Current Week table becomes empty for fresh data entry.
 Next Week Target table auto-prefills with the previous week's affirmations and checklist items for seamless weekly progression.
 - **Strict Authentication** (Oct 2025): Dashboard and Admin Panel are now strictly protected.
 Users cannot access these pages via direct URL without authentication - automatic redirect to login page enforced.
 Admin Panel accessible only to admin users; regular users are redirected to dashboard.
 - **Date-Based HRCM History**: Every HRCM table save creates a new timestamped snapshot, providing a complete edit history.
 The history section is automatically visible on page load with the newest snapshot selected.